-Black Choke berry Has Something to Offer for Every Season
+Black Chokeberry, Aronia Melanocarpa Has Something to Offer for Every Season

 Black Chokeberry Shrub makes a great addition to any gardening plan.
-It can grow in full sunlight, but it is relatively tolerant of shade.
-The chokeberry is indigenous to eastern North America where it can be found growing in damp woodlands and swamps.
-It grows well in moist, well-drained soils but has been known to acclimate itself to arid, sandy sites.
-The black chokeberry is a member of the rose family with the Latin name Aronia melanocarpa.
-It is cold hardy as far north as USDA Zone 3 and heat tolerant as far south as Zone 8.
+It can grow in full sunlight but is relatively tolerant of shade.
+The chokeberry is indigenous to eastern North America, where it can be found growing in damp woodlands and swamps.
+It grows in moist, well-drained soils but has acclimated itself to arid, sandy sites.
+This bush is a member of the rose family with the Latin name Aronia melanocarpa.
+It is cold and hardy as far north as USDA Zone 3 and heat tolerant as far south as Zone 8.
 The shrub usually matures in 5 years and grows from 3 to 6 feet tall.
 It has something to offer for every season.
-In the spring, small white flowers form 2 inch clusters that attract bees.
-The leaves are glossy green in the summer as the fruit starts to form.
-In the fall the foliage turns a colorful red color with juicy, purplish-black fruit.
-As a deciduous shrub, it loses its leaves in the winter.
+In the spring, small white flowers form 2-inch clusters that attract bees.
+The leaves are glossy green in the summer as the fruit forms.
+In the fall, the foliage turns a colorful red with juicy, purplish-black fruit; As a deciduous shrub, it loses its leaves in the winter.

-Black choke berry Grows well in Moist, Well Drained Soils
+Black chokeberry, Aronia Melanocarpa, Grows well in Moist, Well-Drained Soils.